Samsung/tizen-docs/docs/application/dotnet/guides/account/data-sync.md

 To register a data change sync job with the Sync Adapter service application, to occur whenever corresponding data changes:

--   Add a data change sync job with the `AddDataChangeSyncJob()` method of the [Tizen.Account.SyncManager.SyncClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.SyncClient.html) class.
+-   Add a data change sync job with `AddDataChangeSyncJob()` of the [Tizen.Account.SyncManager.SyncClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.SyncClient.html) class.
 This method adds the sync job only for the capability given as the value of the `SyncJobName` property of the [Tizen.Account.SyncManager.SyncJobData](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.SyncJobData.html) instance.
 For example, to add a data change sync job for the calendar:

     ```csharp
     SyncJobData request = new SyncJobData();